hellatan/ms-static-blog/guide/developing-locally.md

 ### Draft Mode

 If you want to keep your article in Draft mode, add `draft: true` to your YFM.
-You will need to
+You will need to run `npm run show-drafts`